 1.10.20.
-Reporting and feedback by Elias Motsoaledi Local Municipality to CIDB a) of issue of a practical completion certificate;
+Reporting and feedback by Elias Motsoaledi Local Municipality to CIDB submit a status report to the CIDB in the format determined by the Board.

 Section 21(1) "The employer (Elias Motsoaledi Local Municipality) must in relation to a construction works contract registered in terms of these Regulations, within one calendar month of the date: